getodk/aggregate/cloud-config/virtualbox/README.md

-This CloudConfig setup is intended for development and testing purposes by deploying Aggregate locally using VirtualBox
+This Cloud-Config setup is intended for development and testing purposes by deploying Aggregate locally using VirtualBox

 ## Prerequisites